edgeq/react-review/18-material-palettes/src/trashed/README.md

 # Trashed?

-We started with CSS and moves to JSS.
+Started with CSS then moved to JSS.
 These files represent the original CSS files.